LOI Guidelines - 2022 Grant Cycle

-Please be aware that there is a three-year period of ineligibility for past grant recipients.
-For example, an organization that received a grant in December 2018 will not be eligible to re-apply until the 2022 grant cycle.
+4. A non-profit organization that received a grant payment from the S. Mark Taper Foundation within the past three calendar years is not eligible for the current grant cycle.
+For example, an organization that received a grant in December 2019 will not be eligible to re-apply until the 2023 grant cycle.

 Types of Grant Funding Provided